InsightLab/PyMove/docs/index.rst

-..
-PyMove documentation master file, created by sphinx-quickstart on Wed May 13 20:19:32 2020.
+.. pymove documentation master file, created by sphinx-quickstart on Sat Jul  4 11:07:39 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyMove
+Welcome to pymove's documentation!
 ==================================

 ===================
 What's PyMove?